Proto-MPC: An Encoder-Prototype-Decoder Approach for Quadrotor Control in Challenging Winds: Experiments

 \section{Experiments}

 In this section, we evaluate our method in simulation.
-We use the RotorPy simulator~\citep{folk2023rotorpy}, a multirotor simulation environment with aerodynamic wrenches, to collect data for training the EPD model and test the \textit{Proto}-MPC.
-In the offline learning stage, the model is trained using TensorFlow.
-The nonlinear MPC is implemented using acados~\citep{Verschueren2018}.
+We use the RotorPy simulator~\citep{folk2023rotorpy}, a multirotor simulation environment with aerodynamic wrenches, to collect data for training the EPD model and test the \textit{Proto}-MPC.\\

-\textbf{Experiments Setup:} We consider the polynomial trajectory shown in Figure~\ref{fig: reference trajectory}, which is obtained by the minimum-snap trajectory generation algorithm ~\citep{mellinger2011minimum}.
-The learning task set is designed to be constant side wind in the $x$-direction at speeds of 2, 4, and 6 m/s.
+\textbf{Experimental Setup:} The learning task set is designed for constant side wind in the $x$-direction at speeds of 2, 4, and 6 m/s.
 In this scenario, the lumped forces dominate the residual dynamics $f_{\Delta}$.
-Therefore, only the lumped forces are used in the learned residual dynamics of this experimental setup.
-The dataset is collected by a quadrotor controlled by a nonlinear MPC with nominal model~$f_{\text{nom}}$.\\
+Therefore, only the lumped forces are considered in the learned residual dynamics of this experimental setup.
+See the Appendix for details on the MPC implementation, data collection, and training results of the EPD model.\\

-\textbf{Learning Results}: Figure~\ref{fig:loss curve} shows the task-specific batch loss curve during training.
-The gradual reduction of the loss indicates that the decoders capture the essential features of their corresponding tasks, while the stable variance band implies a lossy representation of the encoder in a controllable manner, which leaves room for adaptation online.
-Figure~\ref{fig:gt vs pred} validates the learned network's inference capability on the training task. {The impact of the trade-off parameter $\beta$ on the inter-task regularization is discussed in the Appendix.}\\

-\textbf{Testing Results}: To evaluate our method, we compare it with MPC using 1) nominal model $f_{\text{nom}}$ and 2) augmented model $f_{\text{nom}} + f^{T_k}_{\theta}$ with task-specific DNN residual ($f^{T_k}_{\theta}$ is a DNN trained using the $T_k$-specific dataset).
+\textbf{Experimental Results}: To evaluate our method, we compare it with 1) nonlinear MPC with nominal model $f_{\text{nom}}$, 2) KNODE-MPC-Online ~\citep{jiahao2023online}, and 3) MPC with task-specific DNN residual model ($f^{T_k}_{\theta}$ is a DNN trained using the $T_k$-specific dataset).
 In other words, for each task, a DNN residual model is trained and used for deployment on the given task.
-On the contrary, for all the testing trials we conduct in this subsection, the prototype-based meta-model is \textit{\textbf{kept fixed}} so that the adaptation is only based on prototype decoders corresponding to constant side wind with speeds of 2, 4, and 6 m/s.
+On the contrary, for all the testing trials we conduct in this subsection, the prototype-based meta-model is \textbf{kept fixed} so that the adaptation is only based on prototype decoders corresponding to constant side wind with speeds of 2, 4, and 6 m/s.
 We evaluate our method under static and dynamic wind scenarios.
 For the former, we command the quadrotors to track the training trajectory under constant side wind of various speeds.
-For the latter, we command the quadrotors to track different testing trajectories under spatially dependent winds (0--10 m/s along the $x$-direction; see the illustration in Figure~\ref{fig: wind}).
+For the latter, we command the quadrotors to track different testing trajectories under spatially dependent winds (0--10 m/s along the $x$-direction; see the illustration in Figure~\ref{fig: wind}).\\